 Back of house at 1727 Carlton Street, next to the Libonati family.
 This house was vacant, open, and neglected, and in 1971 cited as an example of the blight which justified the clearance of the neighborhood by eminent domain.
 The house had been owned by FTC since March of 1970.
 Photo from an August 4, 1971 article in the Bulletin.

-Protest signs quickly sprouted up throughout the neighborhood, including the one above at 425 North 20th Street (which just sold last month for over $700,000)
+Protest signs quickly sprouted up throughout the neighborhood, including the one above at 425 North 20th Street (which just sold in March 2019 for over $700,000)

 The caption is a quote from an FTC letter to the residents.